SILK ROAD RAIL ADVENTURE

 Most of our trips have a tip kitty because many cultures have interesting and diverse rules when it comes to tips.
 We’ve found it to be the easiest way to combat over-tipping, under-tipping or having the tip fall into the wrong hands.
 Our goal is for guests to relax and know that the complexities of tipping are taken care of, on their behalf.

-The kitty will be managed by your regional guide and distributed along the way at restaurants for included meals, hotel staff, drivers and all guides.
+The kitty will be managed by your trip leader and distributed along the way at restaurants for included meals, hotel staff, drivers and local guides.

 On two occasions, you’ll be crossing land borders on foot, so a single case/bag with wheels is the best choice for this trip.